Meet the Staff

 Lee McDermott Schaefer, Policy Director

 Lee coordinates NJSACC's efforts to build public, private and political support for afterschool.
 Previously, she served as the Operations Director of the League of Young Voters, a national youth civic engagement organization, where she was responsible for the organization's finances, human resources, and organizational development.
 She also worked for the Open Society Institute’s Youth Initiatives program, where she managed grants in the areas of youth media, urban debate and school reform.
 She studied Economics at New York University and Nonprofit Management at the New School.
 After several years in Brooklyn, she once again lives in Westfield with her husband and three beautiful children and is a proud Girl Scout troop leader.

 Adam Cruz is NJSACC's Digital Technology Director and a social networking/digital badges guru for many creative professionals around the world, Adam has become their "go to" guy, building social media awareness to small business owners, artists, and musicians.
 In addition, Adam has facilitated various DJ and music workshops to school age children during New Jersey Performing Arts Center’s (NJPAC) annual "Young Writers' Workshop," a specialized residency program for up to five after-school agencies that teaches students the importance of literacy through writing and creative expressions.
-Adam earned his BA in Creative Arts & Technology - Music Technology from Bloomfield College in Bloomfield, NJ.
+Adam earned his BA in Creative Arts & Technology - Music Technology from Bloomfield College.
 He currently resides in Bloomfield, NJ with his wife and their three beautiful children, two daughters and a son.